And the idea was born

 Unemployment support, checking out of the country

 If you are taking some time for preparation before leaving for the trip, you can try to ask for unemployment support to get some money when you are not working.
-Besides, check the procedure of checking out of your country if you are leaving for a longer period of time, it may take weeks to arrange it.
+Besides, check the procedure of checking out of your country if you are leaving for a longer period of time, it may take some time to arrange it.

 Quitting your job, cancelling your flat contract

-The notice for leaving your job can be 1-6 months, cancelling the flat contract is around a month.
+In Hungary, the notice for leaving your job can be 1-6 months, cancelling the flat contract is around a month.

 Finding the best self-storage for your items which are staying home